CIR Wins Historic Commerce Clause Case United States v. Morrison

 On May 15, 2000, the Supreme Court decided one of the defining Commerce Clause cases of the last twenty years.
-In cooperation with attorney David Paxton of the Roanoke, VA law firm of Gentry Locke, CIR represented Antonio Morrison in his challenge to a provision of the Violence Against Women Act, which created a federal tort remedy for victims of gender motivated violence.
-In U.S. v.
+In cooperation with attorney David Paxton of the Roanoke, VA law firm of Gentry Locke, the Center for Individual Rights represented Antonio Morrison in his challenge to a provision of the Violence Against Women Act, which created a federal tort remedy for victims of gender motivated violence.
+In United States v.
 Morrison, CIR argued that the tort remedy went beyond Congress’s enumerated powers, specifically, the power to regulate interstate commerce.
-The Supreme Court agreed with CIR, and to date Morrison remains a landmark of Commerce Clause jurisprudence.
+The Supreme Court agreed with CIR, and to date U.S. v.
+Morrison remains a landmark of Commerce Clause jurisprudence.

 The case began when Morrison, a student and football player at Virginia Tech, was accused of assaulting and raping fellow student Christy Brzonkala.
 Morrison denied the charges but was brought before a school discipline committee and suspended for two semesters.
 However, during a second hearing, the school determined there was only enough evidence to charge Morrison with use of “Abusive Language.”
 The school dropped Morrison’s suspension, and he was able to return to school immediately.